visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 .. figure:: images/xray05.png

-The resulting x ray image
+The resulting x ray image.

 Now we'll look at the pyramids in the center of the globe.

 .. figure:: images/xray06.png

-The pyramids at the center of the globe
+The pyramids at the center of the globe.

 Here is the Python code for generating an x ray image from the same orientation using the full view specification.
 The view specification